chanchan098/Docs/z-speeds.md

 ### shift gears

+0. to speed up or down via accelerator or break to a speeds wanted.
+1. releasing accelerator or break.
-0. to step clutch down
+2. to step clutch down.
-1. to move gear lever to target gear
+3. to move gear lever to target gear.
+4. releasing clutch.
+5. keeping speeds.

 ---